Exclusive Interview with Zmiya Mochoruk 30/08 /2010

 will tell us about his art, his dark world...

 Q: How did you get into painting?
-Were you an artistic child
+Were you like an artistic child

 or was it something you discovered later in life?